 4 inspiring self-build homes in the countryside

-Take a look at these inspiring examples of rural homes that treat their spectacular sites as a challenge and an opportunity.
+These examples of rural homes treat their spectacular sites as a challenge and an opportunity

 A dramatic landscape or rural setting can come with fierce planning restrictions but it can also inspire radical architectural solutions.

 Countryside homes make a statement, while embracing the landscape, whether that’s reflecting it or incorporating it into the construction materials.

 The best examples endeavour to touch the ground as lightly as possible, with owners using prefabs, generating their own energy or even going completely off grid.
 These four self-build homes innovate in their rural settings to achieve spectacular results.